aws-samples/users-and-team-management-with-amazon-sagemaker-and-aws-sso/README.md

 Users and groups are managed in an external identity source, for example in Azure Active Directory.
 User assignments to AD groups define what permissions a particular user has and which SageMaker Studio "team" they have access to.
 The identity source must by synchronized with AWS SSO.

 **2 - AWS Single Sign-On**
 AWS Single Sign-On service manages SSO users, SSO permission set, and applications.
-This solution uses custom a SAML 2.0 application to provide access to Amazon SageMaker Studio for entitled SSO users.
+This solution uses custom a SAML 2.0 application to provide access to Studio for entitled SSO users.
 The solution also uses SAML attribute mapping to populate the SAML assertion with specific access-relevant data, such as user id and user team.

 **3 - custom SAML 2.0 applications**
 The solution creates one application per SageMaker Studio team and assigns one or multiple applications to a user or a user group based on entitlements.
 Users can access these applications from within their SSO user portal based on assigned permissions.
 Each application is configured with the [Amazon API Gateway](https://aws.amazon.com/api-gateway/) endpoint URL as its SAML backend.